scala-exercises/scala-exercises/DEV_GUIDE.md

 }
 ```

-Let's dig into each one of these points:
+Examining each of these points:

 * (1) A package name for your exercises library.
-This should be a one level deep package name (i.e.: `package pkg` instead of `package com.foo.pkg`).
+Currently, the package name can only be one level deep (i.e.: `package pkg` instead of `package com.foo.pkg`).
-* (2) Inside the first [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block, we define the description of the library as it'll appear in the list of the available libraries.
+* (2) Inside the first [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block, you define the description of the library as it'll appear in the list of the available libraries.
 * (3) Also, this [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block defines the title of the library.
 It'll also be used as the path suffix for its URL.
 If you need to use spaces, use an underscore symbol (i.e.: "STD_lib")
-* (4) Existing owner username or organization in GitHub.
+* (4) The existing owner username or organization for the content on GitHub.
-* (5) Name of the repository that will contain the library.
+* (5) The name of the repository that will contain the library.
 This should lead to an existing repository with actual content within.
 The owner (4) and repository (5) fields must resolve to a real GitHub repository (https://github.com/owner/repository).
-* (6) Color (in hexadecimal code format) that will identify the library in the website.
+* (6) Color in hexadecimal code format that will identify the library in the website.
 This value is optional, although it's recommended to pick one.
 * (7) A list that contains every section you want to include in this library.
 Every item defined here is a Scala object containing the exercises per section.

-Note that when defining a new library, it should be placed on a single package level, multi-package levels are not allowed at this moment by the Scala Exercises Compiler.
+Note that when defining a new library, it should be placed on a single package level, multi-package levels are not currently allowed by the Scala Exercises Compiler.

 ####Creating a new section

 As previously mentioned, exercises are organized in sections that will be based on a Scala `object`.
 A good practice would be to have each section in a separate Scala file.
-So basically, the basic flow to create new exercises would be:
+So the basic flow to create new exercises would be:

-1. Define the section `object` (we'll go through this process in a moment).
+1. Define the section `object`.
+The process for defining this is in the next section.
 2. Include a reference to this object in the `sections` list in the library `object` described in the previous section.

-How does a section look like?
+What does a section look like?

 ```scala
 import org.scalatest._  // (1)